 First, Tuesday’s a great day to book your flights.
 Specifically, around 3 PM EST. That’s when airlines open up their deals and feature the lowest prices.
 Traveling during off-peak times like Tuesday, Wednesday, or Saturday, will help you pay the lowest price as well.

 Make sure you compare airfares!
 This is key.
 Don’t settle on your first price.
-Travelzoo is an great site that pulls from almost every single airline and allows you to view all the prices in one area.
+Travelzoo is a great site that pulls from almost every single airline and allows you to view all the prices in one area.

 Finally, settle on a little inconvenience.
 Connecting flights may take longer, but they too can save you a lot of money instead of taking a direct flight.
 Flights that go through larger airports (hubs) can also feature lower prices.
 Compare prices on airports to see if flights are less expensive.
 It may be worth it to fly a redeye flight, too.
-It’s not ideal, but there are savings with inconvenience.
+It’s not ideal, but there are savings with an inconvenience.

 Traveling together can save money on food, lodging, and transportation.
-If you’re planning on going to Atlanta and are within driving distance, carpool!
+If you’re planning on going to Kansas City and are within driving distance, carpool!
 Split gas money, take a cooler and pack it with food, and then book a room together.
 As you and your team travel together, this will give you the opportunity to talk about your business ideas and how you can be successful.

 Go Grocery Shopping